transcom/mymove-docs/docs/backend/guides/how-to/create-a-custom-linter.md

 ### Creating a linter
 The linter will live in the `pkg` folder, in a folder named after your linter.
-In `linter.go` you will store the linter analyzer that gets referenced in `cmd/linter_name/main.go`.
+In `example_linter.go` you will store the linter analyzer that gets referenced in `cmd/example_linter_name/main.go`.
-It will contain the name of the liner, documentation about the linter, a call to runthe linter, and requirements:
+It will contain the name of the liner, documentation about the linter, a call to run the linter, and requirements:

 ```golang
 var LinterAnalyzer = &analysis.Analyzer{